IsaKiko/D3-visualising-data/07-d3setup.md

 <img src="img/chart_area.png" alt="What we want.." width="700" />

-We already set up our html page to contain a chart area.
+We already set up our HTML page to contain a chart area.
 That's the space we want to fill now.
 We'll have a picture frame (an SVG-element), our drawing area (a g-element), and in that drawing area, we'll have separate elements for both axes and the area for our circles.

-Firt, we need to link the Javascript and html environement so that we have writing access to the html.
+Firt, we need to link the JavaScript and HTML environement so that we have writing access to the HTML.
 To do this, we use the `.select()`.
 This lets us grab an element by specifying its ID.

 ~~~{.js}